MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 > - [!INCLUDE[cc_preview_features_expect_changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

 Dynamics 365 AI for Customer Insights is a cloud-based SaaS service that enables organizations of all sizes to bring together data from multiple sources and generate knowledge and insights to build a holistic 360° view of their customers.
 AI for Customer Insights delivers the ability to connect to transactional data sources and model profiles of customers and their interactions.
 It enables organizations to generate unique insights about their customers which they can tune to clear actions from day one.
-Customer Insights transforms profiles, interactions, and KPIs into rich visuals that you can customize and organize to focus on what matters to you.
+AI for Customer Insights transforms profiles, interactions, and KPIs into rich visuals that you can customize and organize to focus on what matters to you.

 Use this guide to get a quick introduction to the basic features of AI for Customer Insights and come away equipped to use this tool with your data to create actionable insights.